- 01. 1. Spanish Quote: One of the Most Beautiful Quotes by Miguel Cervantes

-This well-known quote from the Argentinian-born revolutionary has gone around the world.
+This well-known quote from the Cuban revolutionary has gone around the world.

 A well-known legend, Ernesto Rafael Che Guevara remains today one of the symbols for the struggle for freedom around the world.
-A communist figure of the revolution in Cuba, he sought to extend the revolution to Bolivia, but also Africa.
+A communist figure of the revolution, he sought to extend the Revolution to Bolivia, but also Africa.

 We could go on a long time with Spanish quotes, popular proverbs, sayings, and beautiful texts.

-Feel free to look up other proverbs from around the world, learn a quote a day to immerse yourself in the world of your favourite Spanish-speaking artists.
+Feel free to look up other proverbs from around the world, learn a quote a day to immerse yourself in the world of your favorite Spanish-speaking artists.